 The fiery hues of fall foliage makes this the most popular time of year for hiking in Miyagi.
 The prefecture’s large elevation range means that fall colors can be viewed any time from late September to late November.
 The autumn foliage starts at the mountain summits around late September and gradually descends as fall wears on.
 By mid-November, the fall colors have reached Sendai City.
 Because autumn hiking is so incredibly popular with locals, special trailhead buses run this time of year to drop off and pick up hikers.

 The best fall color hiking in Miyagi.
 Rather than just a single shade, the alpine vegetation of Mount Kurikoma dapples the slopes in a range of fiery hues.
 Autumn weather also offers hikers the best chance to view a heavenly unkai (sea of clouds) from the summit.
 After an hour or so of steady ascent, the trail levels off and opens up to reveal a 360-degree panorama of alpine vegetation and the distant Ou mountains.

-Miyagi’s higher elevations are covered in deep snow all winter long, but some, like Mt.
-Zao, remain accessible to hikers via guided tours.
-The guides know Miyagi’s mountains well and will lead you through stunning winter landscapes to see icy spectacles like frozen waterfalls and “snow monsters.”
+Miyagi’s higher elevations are covered in deep snow all winter long, but some, like Mount Zao, remain accessible to hikers via guided tours.
+The guides know Miyagi’s mountains well and will lead you through stunning winter landscapes to see icy spectacles like frozen waterfalls and snow monsters.